ploetz-zeller/symbio-documentation/docs/developer/services/graphic/index.md

 ## Introduction

-The *Symbio-Graphic-Service* combines a layouter and a renderer for the generation of BPMN and process flow graphics.
+* The *Symbio-Graphic-Service* combines a layouter and a renderer for the generation of BPMN and process flow graphics.
+* The *Symbio-Graphic-Service* is intended to be callable from *Symbio.Manager* as well as from any other application, that supports HTTP requests.
+* In order to support a wide range of requestors, the *Symbio-Graphic-Service* is designed to be as open as possible.
+* The *Symbio-Graphic-Service* expects the data to layout (and render) as a JSON (within the request body) and the functionality of the *Symbio-Graphic-Service* can be controlled by the ```configurations``` section at the top of the request JSON (see chapter **The request JSON** below).

 ## Endpoints
 Currently the *Symbio-Graphic-Service* provides two endpoints: